 If you are made an offer, you will be invited to an Offer Holder Day.
 We recommend all offer holders attend one of these events if they can.
 They will help you make an informed decision about where to study by providing an opportunity to talk to our staff and students, see our facilities, learn about the courses we teach and the research we do, and hear more about living and studying in London.
 It is also a good way to demonstrate your commitment to studying in the School – something we take into consideration when making final admissions decisions if you miss your target offer grades.

 How many offers can I accept?

-You will not be able to accept or decline any of the offers you have received until ALL the universities you have applied to have confirmed their decision with UCAS.
-You must make a FIRM acceptance of one of your offers, an INSURANCE acceptance of one other offer, and decline any other offers you have been made.
-Typically, students will choose to hold the course they most want to do as their FIRM offer, and then hold a slightly lower offer as their INSURANCE.
-If you achieve the grades needed for your FIRM offer, your place on that course will be confirmed in August when the exam results are published.
-If you are rejected by your firm choice because you did meet the conditions of the offer, but DO achieve the grades for your Insurance choice, you will be placed with your Insurance course.
+You will not be able to accept or decline any of the offers you have received until all the universities you have applied to have confirmed their decision with UCAS.
+You must make a Firm acceptance of one of your offers, an Insurance acceptance of one other offer, and decline any other offers you have been made.
+Typically, students will choose to hold the course they most want to do as their Firm offer, and then hold a slightly lower offer as their Insurance.
+If you achieve the grades needed for your Firm offer, your place on that course will be confirmed in August when the exam results are published.
+If you are rejected by your Firm choice because you did meet the conditions of the offer, but do achieve the grades for your Insurance choice, your place on your Insurance course will be confirmed.